-When it comes to the best in home exercise bikes, it’s hard to go past Keiser.
-Having established themselves as a market leader in outdoor cycles, Keiser have raised the bar in the home gym cycle scene also.
+When it comes to the best in-home exercise bikes, it’s hard to go past Keiser bike.
+Having established themselves as a market leader in outdoor cycles, Keiser has raised the bar in the home gym cycle scene also.
 Their range of bikes may not be the cheapest, but many would say that they are the best.
-In this article we check out the best in the Keiser range.
-We also provide 2 alternatives to Keiser.
+In this article, we check out the Keiser M3, and tell you why you should consider adding the bike to your gym!

 With this model, you get 24 gear eddy current resistance, to provide a huge range of progressive resistance that will suit every member of the family.
 In fact, this the greatest range of resistance in a home cycle that we have ever come across.
 Not only that, but the pedal revolution is extremely smooth, natural and quiet.